firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/llt-jbd-smart-bms-integration-handbook.md

 ## Why Pick LLT/JBD Instead of Other Smart BMS Platforms?
 - **Balanced feature set for commuters.** Riders praise the LLT/JBD family for compact housings, configurable temperature and current limits, gentle capacitor pre-charge, and built-in Bluetooth/UART telemetry that drop into cramped decks without rewiring the entire harness.[^1]
+- **Hardware parity with LLT.** Recent teardown notes confirm JBD and LLT units share hardware/software—the choice comes down to label, pricing, and availability rather than features.[^jbd_lltl]
 - **Predictable passive balancing.** Expect roughly 100–160 mA of passive bleed—enough for 6–8 p scooter modules once charge rates are sane—while JK is still the only widely available active balancer.[^6]
 - **Survivable current headroom.** Builders routinely cap 18s7p Sony VTC6A packs near 200 A with JBD hardware on 20 kW projects and note that headline 15 kW “limits” rarely matter in practice.[^20]
 - **Alternatives carry their own baggage.** JK hardware continues to cook balance resistors and leave buyers stranded on warranty, Daly boards bleed at just ~30 mA, and budget smart-BMS listings without real protection expose builders to liability.[^8][^9]